Home

 • avoid smoking, sleeping pills, alcohol and other medications which can make you sleepy.

-If you have moderate or severe sleep apnea, you will need direct treatment.
+If you have moderate or severe sleep apnea, you will need help from special devices to improve the quality of your sleep and treat the apnea disorder.

 Fortunately, there are effective sleep apnea breathing machines that will improve your health, reduce your daytime sleepiness, hypertension and heart problems.